michael-e/email_newsletter_manager/readme.md

 *Symphony: Blueprints -> Email Templates
 [Email Template Manager](https://github.com/creativedutchmen/email_template_manager) extension has to be installed first.*

-Email Templates section provides clean interface, separated from default Symphony pages, for managing email templates.
+Email Templates provides clean interface, separated from default Symphony pages, for managing email templates.
-For the sake of an example we will go step-by-step through creating basic internal company newsletter.
+For the sake of an example, we will go step-by-step through creating basic newsletter.

 1. **Model recipients section.**
 For details about sections in Symphony view: [“Sections” – Concepts – Learn – Symphony.](http://symphony-cms.com/learn/concepts/view/sections/)